manwendra-mm/TalentScout-hiring-assistant/README.md

 ## Project screenshot

 1. **TalentScout interview form:**
+First the candidates would have to fill the following form.
 ![alt text](screen_shots/Form_page_2.png)
 After clicking on the `Proceed to Interview` button, the Interview agent is loaded

 2. **Interview agent:**
+The Agent would ask relevant questions based on the candidate's mentioned Tech stack, as shown below.
 ![alt text](screen_shots/Interview_page.png)

 3. **Completion message:**
+After completion of the Interview by the agent, the following Completion message will be displayed.
+As soon as this message is displayed, all the candidate details and the interview conversations would be saved.
 ![alt text](screen_shots/Thankyou_message.png)
-After completion of the Interview by the agent.
-The following Completion message will be displayed.
-As soon as this message is displayed, all the candidate details and the interview conversations would be stored.
 ---
 ## Installation Instructions